barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 As I've practiced refactoring over the years, I continue to find new ways to solve problems better with refactoring.
 This is why refactoring is such a big deal to me.

 What are some of the problems we can solve with refactoring?
+This is hard to talk about because many of these problems aren't generally recognized as solvable / we don't know what the solutions would look like.
+So here goes...

 # Reading